 KPI A1.4 Packaging materials weighs approximately 0.2 kg to 1 kg for each product, depending on its type and size of products.
-Such waste weighs less than 10 tonnes each year.
+Such waste weighs approximately 55 tonnes for the Year.

 KPI A1.5 Our emission target set is to maintain the carbon dioxide generated at its present level, which is reasonable taking into account the normal consumption of light and air-conditioning during office hours.
 The Group encourage staff member to save energy during daily work so as to contribute to the environment.
-Lights and air conditioners are turned off when they are not in use, or are set at energy saving mode.
+Lights and air conditioners are turned off when they are not in use, or are set at energy-saving mode.
 In the day time, the Group makes good use of the daylight.